 The “Some [who] have attempted to explain the reason for [the priesthood] restriction” would not include the 1951 First Presidency statements above, for it acts as official LDS doctrine.
 So who is the Newsroom referring to, and what speculation is it refuting?

-Keep in mind as well that the Newsroom statement of February 2012 is based on a request from News Media and to my knowledge is not an official First Presidency statement.
+Keep in mind as well that the Newsroom statement of February 2012 was based on a request from News Media and to my knowledge was not an official First Presidency statement.
 It appears to be a Public Relations statement.
 Keep in mind that in the 1800s the LDS church published a statement in the D&C that they were monogamous while privately practicing polygamy.
-Also, the Newsroom statement does not repudiate the seed of Cain dogma in any way.
+Also, the Newsroom statement did not repudiate the seed of Cain dogma in any way.
 The last sentence, “We condemn racism, including any and all past racism by individuals both inside and outside the Church” would mean the LDS church is condemning their own prophets and apostles from Brigham Young onward who perpetuated racist teachings.
 However, the Newsroom statement does not clarify whether or not the doctrine of the seed of Cain is considered racist by the LDS church.
 Thus, it says just enough to provide some “damage control” without rejecting official church doctrine that was taught for over a hundred years: that blacks were cursed with a black skin because of being the seed of Cain.

 The LDS Newsroom also has a page called OFFICIAL STATEMENT: Race and the Church: All Are Alike Unto God, which doesn't clarify or repudiate anything specifically, but does say: